ginareeena/ScribbleScramble/README.md

 ### License

-ISC - do what you want, credit original Master Scribblers
+ISC - do what you want, credit original Master Scribblers.